Activity Diagram Online

 UML Activity Diagram

 The Activity diagram in the Unified Modeling Language UML is a graphical representations of workflows of stepwise activities.
-They are intended to model both computational and organisational processes.
+They are intended to model both computational and organizational processes.
 An activity diagram show the overall flow of control and the following model elements are typically involved in an UML activity diagram: activity, partition, action, object, control, activity edge.

 Create activity diagrams online, directly from your web-browser.
 It's not just drawing because the activity diagrams designed within GenMyModel conform the UML2 standard (UML activity metamodel).
 You get both a visual representation, called the diagram, and the internal structure of your model in a tree-based representation.
 It works on Windows, Mac, Linux and the supported browsers are IE, Chrome, Firefox, Safari and Opera.